tkp001/NBSTATIC/README.md

-Website made for a school assignmnet
+Website made for a school assignment